General

 In today's healthcare landscape, the importance of cybersecurity cannot be overstated.
 As organizations face an increasing number of cyber threats, understanding business disruption tolerance becomes essential.
 To effectively evaluate this tolerance, entities must conduct a thorough analysis of their operations.
 This process involves identifying the maximum acceptable downtime (MAD) for each critical function and grasping the financial ramifications of potential disruptions.

 Utilizing tools like Business Impact Analysis (BIA) allows companies to quantify the effects of downtime on revenue, customer satisfaction, and regulatory compliance.
 For instance, in the healthcare sector, a BIA might reveal that downtime exceeding 30 minutes could jeopardize patient safety and lead to substantial financial penalties.
-With the average cost of a data breach in healthcare reaching $10.1 million, the stakes are incredibly high.
+With the average reaching $10.1 million, the stakes are incredibly high.

 Establishing clear metrics for disruption tolerance enables entities to prioritize their recovery strategies effectively.
 This ensures they can maintain operational resilience and protect their reputation in an increasingly regulated environment.
 As industry leaders emphasize, understanding the limits of acceptable downtime is crucial for minimizing the impact of business disruptions on revenue and customer satisfaction.